 Pricing can make or break an online business.
 When a consumer arrives on an e-commerce site for the first time, they bring with them a host of preconceptions and expectations.
-Among those is the conviction that because your business doesn’t have the overheads associated with a bricks-and-mortar store, your prices should be dirt-cheap.
+Among those is the conviction that because your business doesn’t have the overheads associated with a brick-and-mortar store, your prices should be dirt-cheap.

 This particular expectation, along with the sizeable competition from megalithic international online stores and growing competition locally, can make the prospect of drawing up a sustainable pricing strategy a little daunting.
 Regardless, it’s something that every online startup must do.
 The following are some tips to help you through the process.